Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Introduction

 \section{Introduction}

-When solving hard problems, people often try to decompose them into smaller parts that are typically easier to complete \cite{hollerman2000involvement}.
-Similarly, \textit{subgoal search methods} aim to solve complex tasks by considering intermediate subgoals that advance towards the goal.
+When solving hard problems, people often try to decompose them into smaller parts that are typically easier to complete \citep{hollerman2000involvement}.
+Similarly, \textit{subgoal search methods} aim to solve complex tasks by considering intermediate subgoals leading towards the main goal.
 Besides their intuitive appeal, such approaches offer many practical advantages.
-Most notably, they allow for deeper search within a smaller computational budget and reduce the negative impact of approximation errors. \textit{Subgoal search} methods powered by deep learning have shown promising results for continuous control tasks, such as robotic arm manipulation \cite{nair2019hierarchical, DBLP:conf/iclr/JayaramanEEL19, DBLP:conf/nips/NasirianyPLL19, fang2019dynamics, DBLP:conf/l4dc/PertschRYZDDLJ20, DBLP:conf/icml/LiuKTAT20, DBLP:journals/corr/abs-2011-12491} and navigation \cite{DBLP:conf/nips/KimAB19, DBLP:conf/corl/SteinBR18, DBLP:conf/corl/GaoHLSS17, SavinovDK18}.
-Recently, \cite{czechowski2021subgoal} showed that the usage of a subgoal generator can greatly improve search efficiency on discrete domains with high combinatorial complexity.
+Most notably, they enable deeper search within a smaller computational budget and reduce the negative impact of approximation errors. \textit{Subgoal search} methods powered by deep learning have shown promising results for continuous control tasks, such as robotic arm manipulation \citep{nair2019hierarchical, DBLP:conf/iclr/JayaramanEEL19, fang2019dynamics} and navigation \citep{DBLP:conf/nips/KimAB19, SavinovDK18}.
+Recently, \cite{czechowski2021subgoal} showed that the usage of a subgoal generator can significantly improve search efficiency on discrete domains with high combinatorial complexity.

-This paper builds upon the following important observation: many complex reasoning problems contain states that vary in complexity, measured by the computational cost required to determine a good action plan.
+\looseness-1 This paper uses \cite{czechowski2021subgoal} as a starting point and pushes forward, building upon the following observation: many complex reasoning problems contain states that vary in complexity, measured by the computational cost required to determine the right action plan.
 To illustrate this, imagine driving a car.
-When traversing a crowded, narrow, winding street, it is crucial to focus on the closest events: the next turn to make, the next car to avoid, etc. However, after entering a straight, empty street, it is enough to think about reaching its far end.
-This suggests that careful balancing of the subgoal distance is desirable: choose longer subgoals, if possible, to advance faster towards the goal, and choose shorter subgoals to power through the harder states.
+When traversing a narrow, winding street, it is crucial to focus on the closest events: the next turn, the next car to avoid, etc. However, after entering a straight, empty street, it is enough to think about reaching its far end.
+This suggests that careful balancing of the subgoal distance is desirable: this involves selecting longer-term subgoals, if possible, to advance faster towards the goal, and choosing shorter-term subgoals to power through the harder states.
 Hence, the question arises whether it is possible and, if so, how to incorporate this adaptive subgoal generation procedure into subgoal search methods.
 In this paper, we answer this question affirmatively.